 The following subjects from the Kokchetav UHPM rocks support this model.
-A) Dolomite marble contains abundant diamond formed at two stages; 2^{nd} stage diamond (δ^{13} C: -17 to -27 ‰) from H2O-fluid.
+A) Dolomite marble contains abundant diamond formed at two stages; $2^{nd}$ stage diamond ( $\delta^{13}$ C: -17 to -27 ‰) from H2O-fluid.
 Dol + Di is not the highest-T assemblage and was controlled by fluid composition, XCO2 as 0.1, which was suitable for diamond formation.
 B) Dolomitic marble has the highest-T assemblages, Arg-Fo, Arg-Ti-Chum, but diamond was unstable because of low XCO2 as 0.01.
 C) Calcite (after Arg) marble with Coe exsolution in Ttn contains diamond only in Di layer, and other parts do not; this indicates short-term stability of diamond in this rock depending on changing XCO2.
 The later fluid was low XCO2 as 0.02; too low for diamond formation.
-D) Two types of Grt-Cpx rocks occur; diamond-bearing and diamond-free.
-Their protoliths are a mixture of silicates and carbonates.
-Minor diamond occurs as two modes in diamond-bearing Grt-Cpx rock; one is fine-grained (several μ m) and the other is cubic (max.
-200 μ m).
+D) Two types of Grt-Cpx rocks occur; diamond occurs as two modes in diamond-bearing Grt-Cpx rock; one is fine-grained (several $\mu$ m) and the other is cubic (max.
+200 $\mu$ m).
 A cubic diamond has fine core and crystallized slowly from H2O-fluid on a fine grain as a seed crystal.
 E) In gneisses, diamond occurrence is diverse; several morphologies with different colors were observed.
 Two-stage growth was not confirmed.
-Dissolution of carbon from diamond in gneisses could be possible, and carbon was carried into dolomite marble by H2O-fluid to crystallize 2nd stage diamond.
+Dissolution of carbon from diamond in gneisses could be possible, and carbon was carried into dolomite marble by $H_2O$ -fluid to crystallize 2nd stage diamond.